publisha/publisha.github.io/Research/eBook_production1.3.md

 It is worth noting that some phrases used in discussing various technologies can be confusing, since there is not always agreement about these terms.
 I will try to make it clear here what we mean and why we use these expressions:

-Content Management System (CMS) Sometimes we use this term to refer to software that can manage all types of content, however, it usually means web based systems that manage, author and edit web content.
+Content Management System (CMS)Sometimes we use this term to refer to software that can manage all types of content, however, it usually means web based systems that manage, author and edit web content.
 Many web sites are created and maintained with such systems.
 Examples are Drupal, DotNetNuke and Typo3.
 For clarity, some commentators have started to use the term Web Content Management System (WCMS).
 This distinguishes it from:

-Enterprise Content Management Systems (ECMS) These systems are put in place to manage an organisation’s documents and other content that are used in the processes of that organisation.
+Enterprise Content Management Systems (ECMS)These systems are put in place to manage an organisation’s documents and other content that are used in the processes of that organisation.
 Some systems will also provide web authoring services (possibly at an intranet level).
 ECM systems usually include records management and workflow management.

-Digital Asset management Systems (DAMS).
-This systems may fulfil some part of (2) above, but in the creative industries, they are often focussed on the management of image and multimedia assets.
+Digital Asset management Systems (DAMS).This systems may fulfil some part of (2) above, but in the creative industries, they are often focussed on the management of image and multimedia assets.

 Content Management is becoming an umbrella term to cover all of the above, but I have found that when discussing these technologies, the term does not mean the same to all parties!
 One often needs to distinguish between the different systems.